VIPL-Audio-Visual-Speech-Understanding/LRW1000--CAS-VSR-W1k/README.md

 ![Sample of the proposed LRW-1000](banner.png)

-## Update

-Please check https://github.com/Fengdalu/learn-an-effective-lip-reading-model-without-pains for our base models, which provides more detailed configuration on LRW and LRW-1000.

 ## Data Preparation

 Download [LRW1000 Dataset]([https://vipl.ict.ac.cn/resources/databases/201810/t20181017_32714.html]) and place `LRW1000_Public` in the root of this repository.
 Instead, you can create symbolic links to this project: